Daudgit/JS-Expedition---JS-Mastery-Course/3. Write Your First Code - Hello World!/readme.md

 🚀 **Core JavaScript Concepts** 🚀

+The core JavaScript concepts covered in this section include:

 1️⃣ **<script> tag**: The <script> tag is used to embed JavaScript code into an HTML document.
 It can be placed in the <head> or <body> section.
 Scripts are automatically executed when the browser processes the tag.

 2️⃣ **External scripts**: JavaScript code can be placed in separate files and linked to HTML using the "src" attribute in the <script> tag.
 External scripts are beneficial for caching, reducing traffic, and making pages faster.